 |10 year government bond yield||4.17%|

-Stocks are lower this morning as earnings continue to come in.
-Bonds and MBS are down.
+Stocks are lower this morning on no real news.
+Bonds and MBS are down small.